arabcoders/watchstate/README.md

 If you have short or quick questions, you are free to join my [discord server](https://discord.gg/haUXHJyj6Y) and ask the question. keep in mind it's solo project, as such it might take me a bit of time to reply.

-# Donation
+# Donate

-If you appreciate my work, then please consider donating to children charity.
-For example [Make A Wish](https://worldwish.org).
+If you feel like donating and appreciate my work, you can do so by donating to children charity.
+For example [Make-A-Wish](https://worldwish.org).
 It's highly appreciated.
+I Personally don't need the money, but I do appreciate the gesture.
+Making a child happy is the best thing you can do in this world.